freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-1.english.md

 ## Description
 <section id='description'>
 Welcome to the CSS Variables skyline project!
-Start by adding the `!DOCTYPE` declaration at the top of the document.
-Give it a type of `html` so the browser knows what type of document it's reading.
+Start by adding the `!DOCTYPE html` declaration at the top of the document so the browser knows what type of document it's reading.
 </section>

 ## Instructions